VAMDC/NodeSoftware/doc/source/addit.rst

 * *Pull first.*

-The admin of *upstream* (aka the writer of these lines) might be bribed and/or convinced to turn a blind eye on violations against the above points, but he will be very happy if you try to follow them.
+The admin of *upstream* (aka the writer of these lines) might be bribed and/or convinced to turn a blind eye on violations against any of the above points, but he will be very happy if you try to follow them.

 The Django admin interface
 ---------------------------